 - Include the doses and how often you take them.

-- Our Rheumatologist will arrange for you to have tests to find out more about your condition.
+- Our Best Rheumatologist in Pune will arrange for you to have tests to find out more about your condition.
 These may include blood tests and x-rays.

 - If there are complex results from these tests your rheumatologist may discuss them with specialist colleagues.